RainCat1998/obsidian-custom-attachment-location/README.md

 You can define custom tokens in the `Custom tokens` setting.

-The custom tokens are defined as a functions, both sync and async are supported.
+The custom tokens are defined as functions, both sync and async are supported.

 Example: